dotnet/runtime/docs/design/features/DynamicPgo-InstrumentedTiers.md

 1) R2R code never benefits from Dynamic PGO as it's not instrumented and is promoted straight to Tier1 when it's hot
 2) Instrumentation in Tier0 comes with a big overhead and it's better to only instrument hot Tier0 code (whether it's ILOnly or R2R)

-As of today, [#70941](https://github.com/dotnet/runtime/pull/70941) only provides a solution for the 1st problem by introducing a new tier for hot R2R code in order to instrument it first, collect profile and only then compile to the final tier.
-Thus, we don't sacrifice start up speed and still benefit from Dynamic PGO.
-A good example explaining the problem is this TechEmpower benchmark:
+A good example explaining the problem with non-instrumented R2R code is this TechEmpower benchmark:

 ![Plaintext](DynamicPgo-InstrumentedTiers-Plaintext.png)